milonim19/Student_Finance_Tracker/README.md

   -  MILONI MEHTA

 ## Project Summary
-- The project uses at least one advanced Python module (e.g., tkinter/ttk, csv) and has a GUI as the main way the user interacts with the app.
+- The project uses at least one advanced Python module (e.g., tkinter, csv) and has a GUI as the main way the user interacts with the app.
 - The GUI includes 5+ interactive features, such as adding transactions, selecting income/expense, entering amounts, viewing totals, loading/saving data, etc.
 - There are multiple meaningful classes organized across several .py files that import each other correctly.
 - The project includes clear comments and an easy-to-read README explaining how to run the program.